Article - Corporations and Associations

 (a) This section does not apply to a charter amendment by the board of directors in accordance with § 2–105(a)(13) or § 2–309(e) of this title.

-(c) Except as provided in § 2–112 of this title, the board of directors of a corporation proposing a charter amendment shall:
+(d) Except as provided in § 2–112 of this title and subsection (b) of this section, the board of directors of a corporation proposing a charter amendment shall:

 (1) Adopt a resolution which sets forth the proposed amendment and declares that it is advisable; and